Sicilian Mafia: Protection rackets

-Mafiosi have protected a great variety of clients over the years: landowners, plantation owners, politicians, shopkeepers, drug dealers, etc. Whilst some people are coerced into buying protection and some do not receive any actual protection for their money (extortion), by and large, there are many clients who actively seek and benefit from mafioso protection.
+It is a misconception that the Mafia extorts clients by only offering "protection" from its own violence.
+While the Mafia often coerces people into buying protection, it usually provides it.
+In fact, many clients, particularly criminals, actively seek Mafia protection.
 This is one of the main reasons why the Mafia has resisted more than a century of government efforts to destroy it: the people who willingly solicit these services protect the Mafia from the authorities.
 If one is enjoying the benefits of Mafia protection, one does not want the police arresting one's mafioso.

 In Sicily, protection money is known as pizzo; the anti-extortion support group Addiopizzo derives its name from this.
-Mafiosi might sometimes ask for favours instead of money, such as assistance in committing a crime.
+Mafiosi might sometimes ask for favors instead of money, such as assistance in committing a crime.

 The amount of money that the Mafia extorts from firms in Sicily correlates weakly with the revenue of the firm.
 As a result, smaller firms end up paying a higher share of their profits to the Mafia than larger firms; sometimes as high as 40% of profits for smaller firms and as low as 2% of profits for larger firms.
 The pizzo is thus a sort of regressive taxation that hurts small businesses more.
 This presents a barrier to entry for entrepreneurs in Sicily and makes it difficult for small businesses to reinvest in themselves since the pizzo takes a disproportionately larger share of their profits.
 This in turn results in oligopolistic markets, where a few large firms dominate, selling low-quality products at high prices.
 Mafia extortion thus mires the Sicilian economy in a poverty trap.